martstr/mp-spdz-tutorial/README.md

    3. Download [Ubuntu](https://ubuntu.com/download/desktop), attach the .iso file as a removable media in VirtualBox, and install Ubuntu.
    4. Install a text editor according to your own taste.

-> **Tip:** There has been reports of sluggish performance in this setting.
+> **Tip:** There have been reports of sluggish performance in this setting.
 The issue was identified to be that the virtual machine did not get access to AVX/AVX2 instructions.
 To see if this applies to you, open a terminal in the virtual machine, and type
 >
 >     cat /proc/cpuinfo | grep avx
 >